Robert Quine: Career

 In 1969, Quine made a series of cassette recordings of the Velvet Underground performing live in St. Louis and San Francisco, where he lived between late 1969 and 1971.
 These saw official release in 2001 by Polydor Records, titled Bootleg Series Volume 1: The Quine Tapes.
-Though lo-fi in sound quality, the album is an important document of the group.
 In the liner notes, Quine writes: "I got a lot of pleasure and inspiration from these performances.
 As a guitar player, they were an important element in shaping what musical direction I wanted to take."
 While in St. Louis, he performed in a band called Bruce's Farm that specialized in Byrds covers.

 Throughout his San Francisco years (coinciding with his attempts to pass the California bar exam), Quine "sort of began to come up with my own style," often performing under the influence of LSD; nevertheless, he disdained such psychedelic rock groups as Jefferson Airplane and the Grateful Dead.
 During this period, his influences included John Coltrane's Ascension (1966), Elvis Presley's singles for Sun Records, Fats Domino, Bo Diddley, James Burton, Mickey Baker and Little Richard.
 Upon moving to New York, he began to gravitate toward a new array of influences, including the 1972-1975 electric oeuvre of Miles Davis (especially the guitar sounds on 1972's On the Corner and 1975's Agharta), The Stooges' Raw Power (1973) and Brian Eno.

 After leaving Prentice Hall to focus on his musical career in the mid-1970s, he worked at the Greenwich Village bookstore Cinemabilia with Richard Hell and Tom Verlaine, the co-founders of the influential punk band Television.
 Later, Hell invited him to join his new band The Voidoids.
 Hell's two Voidoid albums feature Quine's distinctive guitar work; guitarist Marc Ribot once said about Quine that "in terms of punk rock guitar soloing, [Quine] could definitely be called the inventor," while critic Ira Robbins describes his work as "stunning and underrated".

 After The Voidoids broke up, Quine recorded with Lydia Lunch, Jody Harris and Material.
 From September 1979 to July 1980, Quine and Harris recorded various guitar improvisations with a drum machine.
 In 1981, some of those experiments were released as the Harris/Quine album, Escape.
 With Material bandmate Fred Maher, Quine recorded his only other solo album, Basic, released in 1984.